CU-NASA-Student-Launch/Flight-Computer/.github/pull_request_template.md

 ## Description
 Please include a summary of the change and which issue is fixed or feature added.

+## AI Usage
+Any AI assistance used must be disclosed in comments and the PR description.

 ## Changes
 - [ ] Feature 1
 - [ ] Fix 2